camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 When an intermediate message catch event is entered, a corresponding message subscription is created.
 The process instance stops at this point and waits until the message is correlated.
 When a message is correlated, the catch event is completed and the process instance continues.

-:::info
+:::note
-An alternative to intermediate message catch events are [receive tasks](../receive-tasks/receive-tasks.md), which behaves the same but can be used together with boundary events.
+An alternative to intermediate message catch events is a [receive task](../receive-tasks/receive-tasks.md), which behaves the same but can be used together with boundary events.
 :::

 ## Message boundary events